wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?

-With Kubernetes, a <strong>stand-alone dev team</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and waiting for operational approvals.
-Freedom is why it contributes to corporate agility and faster time to market.
+With Kubernetes, a <strong>stand-alone dev team</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and waiting for operations management approvals.
+Freedom is why Kubernetes contributes to corporate agility and faster time to market.

-That is why it's so important to properly train developers to use Kubernetes "profesionally".
+That is why it's so important to properly train developers to use Kubernetes "professionally".

 The contribution of this is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
 "PROTIP" flags insightful commentary while hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial to both <a  href="#exam-preparations">prepare for</a> <a href="#professional-certifications-in-kubernetes">Kubernetes exams</a> and to work as an SRE in <a href="#Production">production use</a>.